dennisseidel/dennisseidel.github.io/docs/support.md

 ## How I document here?

-When ever I work on something I create a sample repo - then I create a documentation in this notebook describing the topic and linking to the sample.
+Whenever I work on something I create a folder in my [notebook-examples repo](https://github.com/denseidel/notebook-examples) - then I create a documentation in this notebook describing the topic and linking to the sample.